#1 Home Insurance Agency

 There are some situations where you might want special coverage for valuables, or collectibles like jewelry, guns, collectibles, rugs, etc..

-What is Not Covered by Home Insurance in Arkansas?
+What is Not Covered by Home Insurance?

 There are always exclusions in what home insurance will cover — which is another reason why it's important to understand how to read your homeowners policy.
 The below perils are commonly excluded are home insurance coverage, but could be amended by adding a policy endorsement.